Is Your Dog Afraid of Fireworks and Loud Noises? Here’s How To Help.

 5. Try a Pressure Wrap or Calming Vest

 A wrap, vest, or shirt provides constant pressure around your dog’s body that simulates being held and releases calming hormones and endorphins.
 Results of these products may vary based on the dog or situation, but if your dog is generally anxious, it might be something worth trying.
 Rex Specs Ear Pro has a similar effect.

-Finally, if you know your dog gets scared during fireworks, it may be best to forgo the live show and stay home to comfort your dog.
 With these tips, we hope both you and your dog can have a fun and safe Fourth of July!